 Machine Learning vs. Deep Learning: Which is Hotter?

-On the other hand, the report Gartner’s Hype Cycle for Emerging Technologies named Deep Learning as one of eight emerging technologies of 2017 and beyond.
-Deep Learning may be considered a subset of ML, where learning happens through a layered hierarchy of disclosed knowledge.
+On the other hand, the report Gartner’s Hype Cycle for Emerging Technologies named deep learning as one of eight emerging technologies of 2021 and beyond.
+Deep learning may be considered a subset of ML, where learning happens through a layered hierarchy of disclosed knowledge.

 In the DATAVERSITY® article The Business Benefits of Deep Learning, the cerebral (akin to the functioning of the human brain) quality of learning, typically found in DL has been described very well.
 The most marked difference between the two learning approaches is probably that ML algorithms deal with supervised data while DL algorithms are applied on unsupervised turfs.